 For overseas, make sure your Passport is up to date.
-Some countries require that the passport expiration date is at least a certain number of months after a visa valid-to date.
+Some countries require that a passport expiration date is at least a certain number of months after a visa valid-to date.

 Credit Cards are the way to go, but internationally, you will need a Pin in many countries.
 Call your credit card company and request a pin number and don't forget it - it's four digits, so add it to a made-up phone number & name in your wallet for memory convenience.
 Also, your bank's check-card may not work overseas at an ATM card, so bring an actual credit card just in case.

-Travelers Checks are difficult to cash, especially since many overseas banking hours are not convenient to the tour schedules.
+Travelers Checks are difficult to cash, especially since many overseas banking hours are not convenient for the tour schedules.
 ATM's are everywhere!

 Download PDF of full Page Below